cvalenzuela/Data-and-Digital-Mapping/assignment2/README.md

-# What does studying looks like?
+# Geolocation with Moves App

 This map visualize almost all of my movements, for 13 days, during my first two weeks for the Spring 2017 term.